samarthdd/GW-proxy/OVAs-creation/create_export_import_wordpress_site.md

         addresses: [8.8.8.8]
   version: 2
 ```
+- Change ethernets interface `ens33` by your network interface above

 - Change `addresses` to your network example `[192.168.1.100/24]`

 - Change `gateway` to your Access point/gateway address, example `192.168.1.1`